openfare/openfare/openfare/README.md

 The `OpenFare.lock` file defines commercial payment plans for a software package.
 It is created using the `openfare` tool and is always located next to the project OpenFare `LICENSE` file (usually in the top level directory).

 The following example describes a single payment plan.
 The plan is applicable to commercial organizations which use the software before 2022-12-19 and which have more than 100 employees.
 It stipulates that this version of the software necessitates a one off payment totalling 20.00 USD.
 The payment is split 10/4 between Steve and John.
-John can be paid via PayPal or lightning keysend.
+John can be paid via PayPal or via the Bitcoin Lightning Network.
 Steve can only be paid via PayPal.

 ```json
 {